Azerbaijani wine: Wine styles

-Among the historical names of wine brands are Reyhani, Jumhuri, Mishmish, Valani, Arastun, Handigun and Salmavey.
+Among the names of wine brands are Reyhani, Jumhuri, Mishmish, Valani, Arastun, Handigun and Salmavey.
 Contemporary brand names include Shahdagh, Chinar, Sadili, Aghdam, Kurdamir, Aghstafa and Madrasali.
 Others, such as "Giz Galasi" (Maiden Tower), "Yeddi Gozal" (Seven Beauties), "Gara Gila" and "Naznazi" made from the Madrasa pink grape are exclusive to Azerbaijan since they are indigenous to Madrasa village of Shamakhi Rayon only.
-Rkatsiteli is another kind of grape grown and used for wine-making in northwestern Azerbaijan.
+Rkatsiteli is another kind of grape grown and used for wine-making in Georgia, but which also gets used in northwestern Azerbaijan.

 Effect on the Azerbaijani economy

 Wine is considered as the second most popular alcoholic beverage in Azerbaijan, which is preferred by 37 % of the drinkers according to the WHO reports.
 Wine consumed in Azerbaijan is both locally produced and imported from other countries.
 Recent years Azerbaijani wine is being produced in larger quantities, namely more than 1 million deciliters of which 375 thousand was exported.

 Russia was the main export destination for Azerbaijani wine with 90% of the total amount in 2017.
 The other main export countries are China, Kyrgyzstan and Belgium.